-Cash flow from operations increased from \$2,590 in the prior year to 19,129 in the current year.
+Cash flow from operations decreased from \$19,129 in the prior year to \$5,295 in the current year.

-The increase in cash flow from operations is primarily a result of:
+The decrease in cash flow from operations is primarily a result of:

-Improved net income before taxes for the year and the impact of increased non-cash items including amortization and income taxes.
+Decline in net income before taxes for the year and the impact of the net change in non-working capital items.